SkyHub07/BaltlleshipGame/README.md

 # BattleshipGame
-This is Single player Battleship Game using JAVA Swing.
+This is Single player Battleship Game, made using JAVA Swing.